nvda-es/devguides_translation/original_docs/spladdoninternals.md

 1. The focus to Studio script will check if Studio is running, and if so, it'll call the fetch window function, which in turn locates the desktop (shell) window to serve as the starting point for locating Studio window.
 2. NVDA will scan top-level windows (children of desktop object) until a Studio window (where the window's app module is the Studio app module) is found, and if found, NVDA will increment a Studio window candidate counter.
 3. Once top-level window scanning is complete, NVDA will take action based on what the Studio window candidate counter says before passing the foreground object back to the main script.
 It can do one of the following:
-A. If counter is 0 (fg is None), NVDA will know that you have minimized Studio, so it'll tell you that Studio is minimized.
+	1. If counter is 0 (fg is None), NVDA will know that you have minimized Studio, so it'll tell you that Studio is minimized.
-B. If counter is 1, NVDA will locate the Studio window by looking for the main Studio window (user32.dll is involved).
+	2. If counter is 1, NVDA will locate the Studio window by looking for the main Studio window (user32.dll is involved).
-C. For all other values, NVDA will assume the last window found is the Studio window (held in fg variable) and return it.
+	3. For all other values, NVDA will assume the last window found is the Studio window (held in fg variable) and return it.
 4. Back at the focus to Studio script, NvDA will either announce if Studio is minimized or switch to the foreground window returned by the fetch window function (fg.SetFocus).

 In 2017, this has been simplified to use SetForegroundWindow Windows API function with the handle to the Studio window being the only required parameter.
 Not only this simplified this routine significantly, it also improved performance of this command.
 One side effect is that it is no longer possible to detect Studio being minimized, but one can get a clue of this if NVDA says "unavailable" when trying to switch to Studio.
 One can then go to system tray and restore Studio window.

-### Conclusion

-The routines discussed above (SPL Controller and the command to switch to Studio window) is one of the two pillars of the SPL Studio Utilities global plugin (the other is encoder support).
-With these routines, it became possible to perform playback operations without focusing to studio, and you can switch to Studio window from anywhere, anytime.
-This "other side" of the lgobal plugin is discussed below, and after that, we'll conclude with an interview with the maintainer of the add-on to learn about how he (I) develop new add-on features.

 ## Encoder support

-Note: this section is subject to change in the near future due to ongoing encoder support migration work.

-We have now arrived at the penultimate chapter in this Add-on Internals article for StationPlaylist add-on: encoder support, the second pillar for the SPL Utilities global plugin.
+We have now arrived at the penultimate chapter in this Add-on Internals article for StationPlaylist add-on: encoder support.
 We'll talk about how encoder support is implemented, how NVDA can detect stream labels and a behind the scenes overview of what happens when you connect to a streaming server.

 ### Encoder support: From suggestion to implementation

 Originally, I wasn't planning on including encoder support into the SPL add-on.
-However, after talking to some Studio users who were using SAM encoders and seeing how other screen readers supported it, I decided to investigate SAM encoder support in summer 2014.
+However, after talking to some Studio users who were using SAM encoders and seeing how other screen readers supported it, I decided to investigate SAM encoder support in summer 2014, resulting in encoders support becoming a part of SPL Utilities global plugin in add-on 3.0.

 The first issue I had to solve was making NVDA recognize the encoder entries themselves.
 Once that was solved, the next task was announcing connection error messages, which led to figuring out how SAM encoders react when connected to a streaming server.